 \section{Synthetic Data Generation}

-Our study aims to analyze the impact of language composition on CLIR performance.
-As recent embedding models utilize a diverse range of datasets, employing open-source data might risk overlapping with previously-trained data.
-To address this potential contamination issue and more robustly assess the effect of language composition, we build a high-quality, diverse training dataset, utilizing GPT-4o~\cite{openai_api} for the entire generation process. \paragraph{KDC Sampling} To ensure broad domain coverage and overcome potential LLM domain limitations, we incorporate the Korean Decimal Classification (KDC)~\citep{oh2020korean}.
+Our study aims to analyze the impact of language composition on IR performance.
+As recent embedding models utilize a diverse range of datasets, employing open-source data might risk overlapping with previously trained data.
+Furthermore, there is a scarcity of linguistically parallel query-positive (a passage providing answer to query) data.
+To address these issues and more robustly assess the effect of language composition, we build a high-quality training dataset that is linguistically parallel and covers a diverse range of domains. \paragraph{KDC Sampling} To ensure broad domain coverage and overcome potential LLM domain limitations, we incorporate the Korean Decimal Classification (KDC)~\citep{oh2020korean}.
 KDC is a Korean adaptation of the Dewey Decimal Classification (DDC)~\citep{scott1998dewey}, a comprehensive library classification system.
-KDC has a hierarchical structure, where each digit represents a specific subject level: the first digit signifies a broad subject area, the second a more specific category, and the third a subcategory.
-We systematically sample categories across various hierarchical levels of KDC, from broad subject areas down to specific subcategories. \paragraph{Task Brainstorming \& Triple Generation} Adapting methods from previous study~\cite{E5_Mistral}, task descriptions are first brainstormed for each sampled KDC category.
-These descriptions then serve as prompts for generating \{query, positive, hard\_negative\} triples (see Appendix~\ref{appen:prompt_example} for prompt examples).
-To enhance training effectiveness, we mine 6 hard negatives for each query (detailed in Appendix~\ref{appen_hn_mining}) and subsequently generate 8 distinct Korean-English language combination datasets to cover all linguistic permutations.
+KDC has a hierarchical structure, where each digit represents a specific subject level: the first digit signifies a broad subject area, the second a subcategory, and the third a more specific category.
+For example, in the code 761, the 7 stands for the main class 'Language', the 6 for the subclass 'French language', and the 1 for the specific topic 'Phonology and writing systems'.
+We use all levels of KDC, which consists of 910 topics.

+\paragraph{Task Brainstorming \& Triple Generation} Following the synthetic data construction procedure of E5-Mistral~\cite{E5_Mistral}, we generate training triples in two steps.
+For each sampled KDC category, we first obtain a set of task descriptions, which are then used as prompts to produce \{query, positive, hard\_negative\} triples.
+We deduplicate the resulting queries and passages, and mine six hard negatives per query to strengthen training signals.
+Finally, we construct six Korean--English cross-lingual variants of the triples to cover all cross-lingual permutations.
+Additional details on dataset generation, dataset statistics, and human quality assessment are provided in Appendix~\ref{sec:data_details}.

 \definecolor{metacolorab}{HTML}{F0F0F0} \definecolor{strongred}{HTML}{F4A7A3} \definecolor{mediumred}{HTML}{F8C8C5} \definecolor{lightred}{HTML}{FCEAE9} \definecolor{stronggreen}{HTML}{A2D9B8} \definecolor{mediumgreen}{HTML}{C5E8D4} \definecolor{lightgreen}{HTML}{E9F7F0}